Zlín Z 43: Variants

-Operational history

-Use by Tamil Tigers
+Use by the LTTE

-Pictures released by the Tamil Tigers in Sri Lanka indicate that they operated Czech-built Zlin Z-143 single-engine, four-seater light aircraft modified to carry four bombs mounted on the undercarriage.
+Pictures released by the Liberation Tigers of Tamil Eelam's Air Tigers indicate that they modified Z 143s to carry four bombs mounted on the undercarriage.

 The Air Tigers carried out a suicide air raid on Colombo on 20 February 2009 using two of these aircraft.
 Under heavy anti-aircraft fire, one of these aircraft crashed into the Sri Lanka Inland Revenue Department building in Colombo.
 The other craft was shot down near Sri Lanka Air Force Base at Katunayake.